Jcrewse/helical-materials/README.md

 Parallel runs on Carbon require submitting via the job scheduler.
 Information of the [Carbon wiki on job management](https://wiki.anl.gov/cnm/HPC/Submitting_and_Managing_Jobs) is rather exhaustive.
 The script `job-script.pbs` is another example of a working submission script.

-## Internals
-The main portion of the calculations are contained in `GPAWcalculator.py`.
-This file contains functions that when called from `controller.py`, perform the relevant steps in GPAW to carry out the calculations.

 ## Systems
 GPAW performs calculations on ASE.Atoms objects.
 We define a system in the `systems.py` file.
 Each system is a superclass of an Atoms object with additional attributes that characterize the helical symmetries (e.g. twist angle, supercell transforms matrix, etc.) as well as relevant energies, forces, and system identifies tags.